Parti Québécois: Relationship with the Bloc Québécois

-Party policy
+Policies and stances

 The Parti Québécois centres on the protection of the Franco-Québécois identity, up to or including the ultimate result of sovereignty-association.
 Sovereigntism, however, is 'Article 1' in its party program.

 After then-French President Nicolas Sarkozy rejected the long-standing "non-interference, non-indifference" stance towards Quebec should it seek sovereignty in 2009, PQ leader and Premier Pauline Marois' visit to France in October 2012 saw her reinstate it with French President François Hollande.
 Also during her visit, Marois commented that "Canada's current foreign policy corresponds to neither our values nor our interests".

 The PQ delivered a brief to the reasonable accommodation commission on minorities, which conducted hearings across the province.
 The commission briefing looked to reformulate the relations between Quebec's francophone and minority populations.
 Its task was to be a platform for the PQ's protectionism of French.

 Marois stated there is nothing dogmatic in Francophones wishing to declare their existence even if it includes developing legislation requiring newcomers to have a basic understanding of French before becoming citizens of Quebec.
 (Note that there are no official citizens of Quebec; residents of Quebec are citizens of Canada.)

 Further to her desire to protect French in Quebec, during Marois' visit to France in October 2012, she recommended that the "French elite" conduct themselves only in French on the international scene.
 However, some of Marois' international critics scoffed at her pretension that the "French elite" were Québécois.

 Marois stated the PQ understands the arrival of newcomers is attractive and they "contribute greatly" to Quebec's growth, but she stated that does not imply that to better assimilate them that "we must erase our own history."

 As of 2014, the PQ electoral program describes the party's main commitment: "Aspiring to political liberty, the Parti Québécois has as its first objective to achieve the sovereignty of Quebec after consulting the population by a referendum to be held at the moment that the government judges appropriate."

 Other electoral issues were the Quebec Charter of Values, and language.

-Like the Coalition Avenir Québec, the PQ supported the Quebec ban on face covering but also argued the ban is not extensive enough.
+Like the Coalition Avenir Québec (CAQ), the PQ supported the Quebec ban on face covering but also argued the ban is not extensive enough.